Tax-Managed Solutions

 Munis react differently than other investments, helping manage market risk in a portfolio.

-Correlations versus Investment Grade Municipal Bonds – Trailing 10 Year
+Correlations of Other Types of Investments to Investment Grade Municipal Bonds – Trailing 10 Year

 Investment categories are represented by the following indexes: Municipal Bonds: S&P Municipal Bond Investment Grade Index; U.S. Core Bonds: Bloomberg US Aggregate Index; Global Bonds: Bloomberg Global Aggregate Index; U.S. High Yield: Bloomberg US High Yield Index; U.S. Equity: S&P 500 Index.